Housing

 Free Assistance and Information

 If you need help, contact integration centres and NGOs, which provide social counselling free of charge.
-They will help you to look for a flat, contact the landlord, will accompany you at the flat inspection and explain everything that you need to know.
+They can help you look for a flat, communicate with the landlord, accompany you during the flat inspection, check the lease contract and explain everything you need to know.